home

 “AI search optimization is the practice of making your content retrievable and quoteable in AI-generated answers.
 Retrieval gets you pulled in as context.
 Extractability gets your passage lifted.
 Authority keeps you showing up after sources rotate.”

-See Appendix C: Extractability Spec for the full 10-rule writer spec, anti-patterns, and QA checklist.
+See the full AI Search Extractability Spec for the 10-rule writer spec, anti-patterns, and QA checklist.

 Step 4 (Name): Is Your Brand Attached to the Answer?